GENEROUS! Penn Gives Students Half-Filled Fro-Yo Punch Cards as Financial Aid

 July 13, 2020 at 12:56 am

-Student Financial Services is well known for being incredibly generous, frequently handing out grants, and always being willing to reevaluate financial aid applications.
+Student Registration & Financial Services is well known for being incredibly generous, frequently handing out grants, and always being willing to reevaluate financial aid applications.
 This year is no different.

 The administration has taken on the enormous task of scraping together aid for students from its measly 14 billion dollar endowment.
 Amy Gutmann personally went to each and every professor on campus, asking for whatever they could donate from their purses and wallets.
 Administrators dug through their couches and scoured their cars for any loose change that could be given to the financial aid office.
 In the end, they achieved an astounding result.